Skip to main content

 export default YourRocketInitializator

-Notice that Infrastructure Rockets should not be included in the Booster application code to avoid including the CDK and other unused dependencies in the lambdas, as there are some strict restrictions on code size on most platforms.
-That's why Infrastructure Rockets are dynamically loaded by Booster passing the package names as strings in the application config file:
+Note that Infrastructure Rockets must not be part of the Booster application code to prevent including the CDK and other unnecessary dependencies in the deployed lambdas.
+This is due to strict code size restrictions on most platforms.
+To address this, Infrastructure Rockets are dynamically loaded by Booster, using package names as strings in the application config file:

 src/config/production.ts: